You probably spend money most days. Whether it’s Direct Debits, shopping, lunch or a drink after work, we don’t tend to go long without spending.

 Setting tangible targets and keeping your financial goals front of mind can be a big motivator.

-‘Savings account’ is not the most inspiring name.
+For example, ‘Savings account’ is not the most inspiring name.
 What’s it actually for?
-Why are you saving in the first place?
 If it’s for a holiday to Japan, try labelling your savings account ‘JAPAN HOLIDAY’.

 Deciding exactly when, where and how you’ll make certain decisions can reduce the temptation to veer from the plan.

-For example, if you’ve decided to put money into a savings account each month, will you do it:
+For example, if you’ve decided to put money into a savings account or make a debt repayment each month, will you do it:

 - the same day you get paid, or the first day of each month?